 They buckle when extreme weather hits

 Extreme weather and natural disasters — hurricanes, wildfires, blizzards, etc.— happen.
 But they shouldn’t impact your providers’ ability to pay your employees on time.
 If you’ve experienced a time where payroll was delayed because your provider couldn’t handle an extreme weather event, it’s a sign they haven’t adequately planned for business interruptions.
-Quality payroll service providers have extensive business continuity plans (BCP) and infrastructure to ensure your employees will be paid on time regardless of local conditions.
+Quality online payroll service providers have extensive business continuity plans (BCP) and infrastructure to ensure your employees will be paid on time regardless of local conditions.

 Have you experienced any of these red flags?
 If so, it may be time to consider switching your payroll provider.